David M. Louie

-David M. Louie (born October 8, 1951, in Oakland, California) is an American lawyer who served as Attorney General of Hawaii from 2011 to 2014.
+David M. Louie (born October 8, 1951) is an American lawyer who served as Attorney General of Hawaii from 2011 to 2014.

 Early life and education

 Born in Oakland, Louie was raised in Los Angeles by his father Paul and mother Emma.
 He is a third generation Chinese American.
 His father, Presbyterian minister and Seattle-native Paul Louie, was one of three founders of the Chinese Historical Society of Southern California and a member of the Los Angeles Human Relations Commission.
 Louie attended Occidental College in Eagle Rock, Los Angeles where he graduated with a bachelor of arts degree in 1973 before attending Boalt Hall School of Law at University of California, Berkeley where he obtained his Juris Doctor in 1977.
 He was then admitted to the State Bar of California that same year.
 In 1978, Louie was admitted to the Hawaii State Bar and the bar of the United States District Court for the District of Hawaii.